PickleTz/nginx-proxy-manager/docs/setup/README.md

 It's easy to use another docker container for your database also and link it as part of the docker stack, so that's what the following examples are going to use.

-Here is an example of what your `docker-compose.yml` will look like when using a MariaDB container:
+Here is an example of what your `docker compose.yml` will look like when using a MariaDB container:

 ```yml
 version: '3.8'